 Three years later in New Jersey, K. Patel developed the carbon dioxide laser at Bell Laboratories.

 Among all involved, perhaps the best-known leading figure is physicist Gordon Gould who, following a conversation with Townes, had taken note of the optical use of MASERs and on the use of an open resonator, a detail that later became common in many lasers.
 Considering himself the inventor of the laser, Gordon Gould had registered his notes with a notary, but he was not recognized as the author for the invention by the patent office in the legal dispute that arose.
 In 1977, he achieved a small success with attribution of the Patent for optical pumping.
 In the following years, he collaborated in the elaboration of numerous documents that describe the great variety of possible applications of the laser, including heating and vaporization of materials, welding, drilling, cutting and various photochemical applications.
 In conclusion, we can say that, although he has never been credited with the invention of the laser, Gordon Gould has collected millions in royalties, both for his subsequent patents and for the studies of other researchers who went on to find all those applications for the laser that we know today.

 Lasers make use of an active medium, which has the ability to emit electromagnetic radiation (photons) when activated.
 The emission wavelength depends on the active medium.

 The active medium can be gaseous (for example carbon dioxide, mixture of helium and neon), liquid (solvents, such as methanol, ethanol or ethylene glycol, to which chemical dyes such as coumarin, rhodamine and fluorescein are added) or solid (ruby, neodymium or semiconductors).
-The pumping system provides energy to the active medium, bringing it to excitation with emission of photons.
-Excitation can take place through:

 Did you like this article?